Long-term effects of cannabis: Cancer

 A 2012 review examining the relation of cancer and cannabis found little direct evidence that cannabinoids found in cannabis, including THC, are carcinogenic.
 Cannabinoids are not mutagenic according to the Ames test.
 However, cannabis smoke has been found to be carcinogenic in rodents and mutagenic in the Ames test.
 Correlating cannabis use with the development of human cancers has been problematic due to difficulties in quantifying cannabis use, unmeasured confounders, and cannabinoids' potential as cancer treatment.
+In some cases, cannabinoids can be used medically as a form of therapeutic treatment in advanced stages of cancer and AIDS, helping to ease nausea and vomiting.

 According to a 2013 literature review, cannabis could be carcinogenic, but there are methodological limitations in studies making it difficult to establish a link between cannabis use and cancer risk.
 The authors say that bladder cancer does seem to be linked to habitual cannabis use, and that there may be a risk for cancers of the head and neck among long-term (more than 20 years) users.
 Gordon and colleagues said, "there does appear to be an increased risk of cancer (particularly head and neck, lung, and bladder cancer) for those who use marijuana over a period of time, although what length of time that this risk increases is uncertain."